dribdat/docs/docs/about.md

 _&gt; Please provide the page where we can find more information about the easy hacks._

-For deployment see the [README](README.md)
+For deployment see the [README](https://github.com/dribdat/dribdat#dribdat).

-For usage notes, see [ABOUT](ABOUT.md)
+For usage notes, see the [User handbook](usage).

-For general guidelines, visit [https://forum.opendata.ch/t/make-the-most-of-hackathon-season/167](https://forum.schoolofdata.ch/t/make-the-most-of-hackathon-season/167)
+For general guidelines, visit [https://forum.opendata.ch/t/make-the-most-of-hackathon-season/167](https://forum.schoolofdata.ch/t/make-the-most-of-hackathon-season/167).

 _&gt; Do you have people mentoring new contributors and actively helping them to get on board of the project?_